Mlaiel/iacherie/legal/PRIVACY_POLICY.md

-# Privacy Policy - Ainflue Platform
+# Privacy Policy - IA Chérie Platform

 **Last Updated: January 2025**

 ## 1. Introduction

-This Privacy Policy describes how Fahed Mlaiel and Ainflue Platform ("Company", "we", "us", or "our") collects, uses, processes, and protects your personal information when you use our AI-powered content protection and creator monetization platform ("Service").
+This Privacy Policy describes how Fahed Mlaiel and IA Chérie Platform ("Company", "we", "us", or "our") collects, uses, processes, and protects your personal information when you use our AI-powered content protection and creator monetization platform ("Service").

 We are committed to protecting your privacy and ensuring transparency about our data practices.
 This policy complies with the General Data Protection Regulation (GDPR), California Consumer Privacy Act (CCPA), Lei Geral de Proteção de Dados (LGPD), and other applicable privacy laws.